CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 from the documentation code above:

-1. Create a empty array called `requests`.
+1. Create an empty array called `requests`.
-2. Append the first update request `updateSpreadsheetProperties` this will change the name of the spreadsheet.
+2. Append the first update request `updateSpreadsheetProperties` which will change the name of the spreadsheet.
-3. Append the second request `findReplace` this will find a specific value and replace it.
+3. Append the second request `findReplace` which finds a specific value and replaces it.
 4. I create the `body` with the requests
 5. Execute the `batchUpdate` request using the body I already create.
 6. Save and display the response from the `findReplace`request.